Scoliosis: Diagnosis

 People who initially present with scoliosis undergo a physical examination to determine whether the deformity has an underlying cause and to exclude the possibility of the more serious underlying condition than simple scoliosis.

 The person's gait is assessed, with an exam for signs of other abnormalities (e.g., spina bifida as evidenced by a dimple, hairy patch, lipoma, or hemangioma).
 A thorough neurological examination is also performed, the skin for café au lait spots, indicative of neurofibromatosis, the feet for cavovarus deformity, abdominal reflexes and muscle tone for spasticity.

-When a person can cooperate, he or she is asked to bend forward as far as possible.
+When a person can cooperate, they are asked to bend forward as far as possible.
 This is known as the Adams forward bend test and is often performed on school students.
 If a prominence is noted, then scoliosis is a possibility, and an X-ray may be done to confirm the diagnosis.

 As an alternative, a scoliometer may be used to diagnose the condition.

 When scoliosis is suspected, weight-bearing, full-spine AP/coronal (front-back view) and lateral/sagittal (side view) X-rays are usually taken to assess the scoliosis curves and the kyphosis and lordosis, as these can also be affected in individuals with scoliosis.
 Full-length standing spine X-rays are the standard method for evaluating the severity and progression of scoliosis, and whether it is congenital or idiopathic in nature.
 In growing individuals, serial radiographs are obtained at 3- to 12-month intervals to follow curve progression, and, in some instances, MRI investigation is warranted to look at the spinal cord.
 An average scoliosis patient has been in contact with around 50–300 mGy of radiation due to these radiographs during this period.

 The standard method for assessing the curvature quantitatively is measuring the Cobb angle, which is the angle between two lines, drawn perpendicular to the upper endplate of the uppermost vertebra involved and the lower endplate of the lowest vertebra involved.
 For people with two curves, Cobb angles are followed for both curves.
 In some people, lateral-bending X-rays are obtained to assess the flexibility of the curves or the primary and compensatory curves.

 Congenital and idiopathic scoliosis that develops before the age of 10 is referred to as early-onset scoliosis.
 Progressive idiopathic early-onset scoliosis can be a life-threatening condition with negative effects on pulmonary function.
 Scoliosis that develops after 10 is referred to as adolescent idiopathic scoliosis.
 Screening adolescents without symptoms for scoliosis is of unclear benefit.